 The gear you need (and the rough budget) is the following:

-- Helmet: $150 for a comfortable, DOT-certified helmet.
+- Helmet: At least $150 for a comfortable, DOT-certified helmet.
 Don’t go cheap, because cheap ones won’t protect you.
 Don’t buy one second hand unless you’re buying it from a trusted best friend.
 Don’t buy old stock — the foam goes stale.
-About US$150 will get you a great, fully certified helmet from a good shop.
+About US$150 will get you a decent, fully certified helmet from a good shop.
 US$500 gets you a great fitting one.
-What’s your head worth to you?
+It depends how much your head is worth to you.

 - Gloves: $50 for armoured textile gloves.
 You can get cheap ones, but just make sure they’re snug and you can move in them.
 It’s amazing, but people regularly ruin their hands.
 If you have no hands, using your phone to browse Instagram is a lot harder.